Paulnolan90/p1-scoutinggroup/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+Any images not mentioned below were my own images editited in GIMP.
+### Media

+In order of appearance:
+- Two beavers looking scruffy having fun - https://www.scouts.ie/what-we-do/beaver-scouts
+- Cub in uniform smiling - https://www.scouts.ie/what-we-do/cub-scouts
+- Scouts celebrating in uniform - https://www.scouts.ie/what-we-do/scouts
+- Venture scouts talking in field - https://www.scouts.ie/what-we-do/venture-scouts

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page Our Groups section was taken from [Scouting Ireland](https://www.scouts.ie)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The form page was inspired by the Love Running task done with [Code Institute](https://codeinstitute.net/ie/)

 ### Media